POOR SOULS 45rpm 7" single-1970-Canada-Quality LOOKIN' ROUND / SCARECROW

 *

-Following is an obscure letter from The 'Evening Telegraph', Scotland, website
+Following is an obscure letter from The 'Evening Telegraph', Scotland, websitewhich I had to use Google Cache to see.

 www.eveningtelegraph.co.uk/output/2005/05/14/letters.shtm+%22poor+souls%22+%22hi+four%22+johnny+hudson&cd=5&hl=en&ct=clnk